tanloong/neosca/README.md

 #### Single Input

-Suppose there is a directory called "samples" that contains 200 files named "sample1.txt" to "sample200.txt", and no other files are present in this directory.

 To analyze a single text file, use the command `nsca` followed by the file path.

 ```sh
 nsca ./samples/sample1.txt